-Lying on the northwest coast, 30km due west of Sri Lanka’s ancient city of Anuradhapura, and spanning the border between North Western Province and North Central Province, Wilpattu is among the oldest and most important protected areas in the country.
+Lying on the northwest coast, 30km due west of Sri Lanka’s ancient city of Anuradhapura, and spanning the border between the North West and North Central Provinces, Wilpattu is among the oldest and most important protected areas in the country.

 It is also the largest national park in Sri Lanka, with an area of approximately 131,500 hectares.
-The park was declared as a sanctuary in 1905 and upgraded to national park status on 25 February 1938.
-The park was closed for some parts of the recently ended civil unrest experienced in the region but it has now re-opened and is safe for visits.
+Declared as a sanctuary in 1905, it was upgraded to national park status on 25 February 1938.
+The park was closed for some parts of the recently ended civil unrest experienced in the region, but it has now re-opened and is safe for visits.

-Aside from Wilpattu’s rugged beauty, there is thought to be a 50% chance of sighting leopard (Panthera pardus kotiya) here, and in addition elephant (Elephas maximus), sloth bear (Melursus ursinus), water buffalo (Bubalus bubalis), and spotted deer (Axis axis ceylonensis) can also be found.
-Along Wilpattu’s coastline with both Dutch and Portuguese Bays, the docile dugong (Dugong dugong) is known to occur.
+Aside from Wilpattu’s rugged beauty, there is thought to be a 50% chance of leopard sightings here, and in addition to elephants, sloth bears, water buffalos, and spotted deer.
+Along Wilpattu’s coastline with both Dutch and Portuguese Bays, the docile dugong is known to occur.

-The park is a major sight of interest for birders, with the villus supporting a variety of resident and migratory waterfowl including large breeding populations of painted stork (Mysteria leucocephala) and open billed stork (Anastomus oscitans) among others.
-The villus are not the only bird-supporting habitat within the park either, and you might spot the greater racquet-tailed drongo (Dicruruc paradiseus), Asian paradise flycatcher (Terpsiphone paradise), crimson-breasted barbet (Megalaima haemacephala), Malabar pied hornbill (Anthracoceros coronatus) and fish owl (Ketupa zeylonensis) plus many many more.
-Of course be ready to see one or twelve of Sri Lanka’s national bird: the Sri Lankan jungle fowl (Gallus lafayetti).
+The park is a major site of interest for birders, with the villus supporting a variety of resident and migratory waterfowl including large breeding populations of the painted stork and open billed stork among others.
+The villus are not the only bird-supporting habitat within the park either, and you might spot the greater racquet-tailed drongo, Asian paradise flycatcher, crimson-breasted barbet, Malabar pied hornbill and fish owl plus many many more.
+Of course be ready to see one or twelve of Sri Lanka’s national bird: the Sri Lankan jungle fowl.

-To make the most of your time in Wilpattu, head to Leopard Trails for luxury camping just outside the park’s border or, if you are more tied to your home comforts, Kulu @ Ath Sevana offers great service and comfort in a simple lodge, just 20 minutes form the park gates.
+To make the most of your time in Wilpattu, head to Leopard Trails for luxury camping just outside the park’s border or, if you are more tied to your home comforts, Kulu offers great service and comfort in a simple lodge, just 20 minutes from the park gates.
 Another great, intimate option is the Ibis with just four rooms, set amongst 2.5 acres of greenery and in very close proximity to the park.

 The best time to visit Wilpattu is from May to early September during which time the extensive drought draws wildlife out to the open areas surrounding the villus.